xtomasnemec/ASUS-TUF-Z270-Mark-2-ReBarUEFI/README.md

     * Enable CSM ```Advanced mode/Boot/CSM/Launch CSM - Enabled/Auto```
     * Enable Above 4G encoding ```Advanced mode/Boot/Above 4G Decoding - Enabled```
       * Save changes and exit
+> [!WARNING]
+> If you are using Intel ARC you will have to plug in your iGPU
   * Enter the BIOS and boot form the USB
       * Wait for the update to finish and reboot
 > [!CAUTION]